Gepetto/robotpkg/README.txt

         3.1.3  PLIST
         3.1.4  patches/*
     3.2  General operation
+        3.2.1  Adding build options to a package
+        3.2.2  Customizing the PLIST
+        3.2.3  Customizing the semi-automatic PLIST generation
-        3.2.1  Incrementing versions when fixing an existing package 3.2.2  Substituting variable text in the package files (the SUBST framework)
-    3.3  The build phase
+        3.2.4  Incrementing versions when fixing an existing package 3.2.5  Substituting variable text in the package files 3.3  The build phase
-4  The robotpkg infrastructure internals

 1
 Introduction